 • Sexual pain.

-Following a cesarean section (C-section), scarring of the incision may accentuate the symptoms associated with DRA.
+Following a cesarean section (C-section), scarring of the incision may accentuate some diastasis recti symptoms.

 Your physical therapist will review your medical history and conduct a thorough interview about your condition.
 This may include specific questions regarding your pregnancy, labor and delivery, type of delivery (C-section or vaginal), presence of pelvic pain, and information related to your physical recovery, including your breastfeeding habits.
 Your physical therapist will also ask you when your symptoms began, and how they are impacting your daily life.

 The primary diagnostic test for DRA is to perform a gentle abdominal examination to note the degree of separation of the abdominal muscle.
 Your physical therapist will also assess other factors, such as your posture, back, and hip movement (range of motion), and muscle strength.
 After this evaluation, your physical therapist will come up with a diastasis recti treatment plan.

 Physical therapy is a very effective diastasis recti treatment, helping to manage symptoms and improve functional capacity when DRA is diagnosed.
 Your physical therapist may help you with: